Serbia

 •[ normal ]

-Reissued after periodic review without changes.
-Exercise normal precautions in Tuvalu.
-Read the country information page for additional information on travel to Tuvalu.
-Commercial transportation to/from Tuvalu is sporadically available.
-If you decide to travel to Tuvalu: Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
-Follow the Department of State on Facebook and X/Twitter.
-Review the Country Security Report for Tuvalu.
-Visit the CDC page for the latest Travel Health Information related to your travel.
+Reissued after periodic review with minor edits.
+Exercise normal precautions in Singapore.
+Read the country information page for additional information on travel to Singapore.
+If you decide to travel to Singapore: Enroll in the Smart Traveler Enrollment Program (STEP) to receive messages and Alerts from the U.S. Embassy and make it easier to locate you in an emergency.
+Review the Country Security Report for Singapore.
 Prepare a contingency plan for emergency situations.
 Review the Traveler’s Checklist.
+Visit the CDC page for the latest Travel Health Information related to your travel and return to the United States.
+We highly recommend that you buy insurance before you travel.
+Check with your travel insurance provider about evacuation assistance, medical insurance, and trip cancellation coverage.

 |